lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 .. code-block:: SQL

+   SELECT *
+   FROM tap_schema.tables
-   SELECT * from tap_schema.tables WHERE tap_schema.tables.table_name like 'dp01%'
+   WHERE tap_schema.tables.table_name like 'dp01%'

 To get the detailed list of columns available in the the Object table, their associated units and descriptions:

 .. code-block:: SQL

+   SELECT tap_schema.columns.column_name, tap_schema.columns.unit, tap_schema.columns.description
+   FROM tap_schema.columns
-   SELECT tap_schema.columns.column_name, tap_schema.columns.unit, tap_schema.columns.description from tap_schema.columns WHERE tap_schema.columns.table_name = 'dp01_dc2_catalogs.object'
+   WHERE tap_schema.columns.table_name = 'dp01_dc2_catalogs.object'

 See also the for additional demonstrations of how to use the ADQL queries.:ref:`Examples-DP0-1-Notebooks`